-A: Due to safety concerns for our guests, only certified support animals are allowed to enter The Flower Fields®.
+A: Due to safety concerns for our guests, only certified support animals are allowed to enter the fields.
 Your understanding is greatly appreciated.

 Q: If it rains will the fields be open?

-A: The Flower Fields® will remain open on rainy days as long as it is safe for visitors to walk along the pathways.
-If the weather conditions cause the pathways to be considered unsafe, The Flower Fields® will close.
+A: Yes, The Flower Fields® will remain open on rainy days as long as it is safe for visitors to walk along the pathways.
+If the weather conditions cause the pathways to be considered unsafe, we will close.

 Q: What kind of attire is appropriate to wear to the fields?

-A: Please bring a sweater or light jacket, as it may get breezy as you go up the hill.
-Comfortable shoes and sunglasses, and a hat are also good ideas.
+A: Please bring a sweater or light jacket, as it may get breezy walking up the hill.
+Comfortable shoes, sunglasses, and a hat also are good ideas.
 Do not forget your cameras!